pynucastro/pynucastro/docs/source/partition-function.rst

 Reverse Rates
 =============

-In this section we will implement the partition functions discussed in:

-- [1] T.Rauscher and F.-K.Thielemann, ADNDT 75, 1-2 (2000)

-- [2] T.Rauscher, ApJS 147, 403 (2003)

-with the purpose to compute inverse rates at extreme temperatures and heavy nuclide conditions.
+In this section we will implement the partition functions discussed in :cite:t:`rauscher:2000` and :cite:t:`rauscher:2003` with the purpose to compute inverse rates at extreme temperatures and heavy nuclide conditions.

 The Semi-Relativistic Ideal Gas Model